jessicabavaresco/jessicabavaresco.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Jessica Bavaresco.
-I'm a quantum information scientist.
-Currently, I am carrying out an <a href='https://www.snf.ch/en/m1NtWp4nTELQixlu/funding/horizon-europe-swiss-postdoctoral-fellowships'>SNSF Swiss Postdoctoral Fellowship</a> in the <a href='https://www.unige.ch/gap/qic/theory/team'>Quantum Theory Group</a> of Prof. Nicolas Brunner at the University of Geneva, Switzerland.

-I obtained a PhD in Physics from the University of Vienna, Austria, in 2021.
+As of 2025, I'm a permanent research scientist (<em>CNRS chargée de recherche</em>) in the <a href='https://qi.lip6.fr'>QI team</a> at <a href='https://www.lip6.fr/jessica.bavaresco'>LIP6,</a> a CNRS & Sorbonne University computer science laboratory in Paris, France.
+I work with quantum information science.

 My main research interests are in higher-order operations and quantum correlations.
-Some of the topics I have worked on recently involve channel discrimination, genuine multipartite entanglement, metrology, boxworld correlations, and causality in quantum mechanics.
+Some of the topics I have worked on recently involve quantum networks, Bell nonlocality, channel discrimination, genuine multipartite entanglement, metrology, boxworld correlations, and indefinite causal order.

+I was previously a SNSF Swiss Postdoctoral Fellow at the University of Geneva, Switzerland (2022-2025) and before that, I postdoc in the Young Independent Research Group (YIRG), at IQOQI Vienna, Austria (2021-2022).
+I obtained a PhD in pshysics at the University of Vienna, Austria, in 2021.

 Here you will find a collection of all my papers and theses, code repositories, some of my talks and posters, my CV, and recent news.